Namrajp/git_practice/README.md

 # Introduction

+### Create a new Repository
+`git init` will create a git repository on local machine on a new project.
+`git clone` will download remote repo on local machine.
+It creates a default link to remote repo called origin.Create a working copy of a local repo without server and Using a remote Server
+`git clone /path/toRepo`
+`git clone username@host:/path/toRepo`.
+After a While if we want to download the updates we need to pull code `$git pull` or `git pull --rebase` if pull and if fetch `git fetch upstream` and `git merge REMOTE_BRANCH`.

+# What is Commit?
+Likewise committed to a relationship, or being committed to a set task completion its similar meaning in world of History making in Git.

 Git commit is nothing but a state of our files.
 Like saving a file after typing a document.
 What if we update after saving, we lose the state we saved our files last time.
 If we did a commit, we could go back after saving second time update.
 `$ git checkout k32k`
 - When we make a commit, it is stored with a name that provides reference to that commit, k32k in our example is that name called _sha_.